-7.1.
-The owner/operator required to conduct tests and his test consultants shall become familiar with the requirements of 45CSR2 - "To Prevent and Control Particulate Air Pollution From Combustion of Fuel in Indirect Heat Exchangers", Reference Methods as contained in 40 CFR, Part 60, Appendix A, and the requirements as delineated in this Appendix, including all forms, equations, and definitions.
-Questions of interpretation, applicability, or exception, shall be resolved with the Director or his designee prior to conducting the test.

-7.2.
-When a compliance test conducted in accordance with this Appendix is required, the owner or operator of the affected unit(s) shall be notified in writing by the Director or his designee.
-The notice shall prescribe the following:

-7.2.a. the unit(s) to be tested;

-7.2.b. the identification number to be assigned to the test;

-7.2.c. the date by which the test is to be completed and the test report submitted; and

-7.2.d. the person, if other than the Director, to whom the test report is to be submitted, and with whom questions concerning the test procedure may be resolved.
-Test report forms for filing the results of the compliance test are available from the Division of Environmental Protection on request.

-7.3.
-At least thirty (30) days prior to each compliance test, or within such other time period as requested and approved by the Director, a test protocol shall be furnished to the Director for his review and approval and shall include as a minimum, the following information:

-7.3.a.
-Identification and description of the unit(s) that are to be tested.

-7.3.b.
-A discussion of the manner in which the unit(s) shall be operated during the test periods with respect to operating loads, representativeness of fuel(s) fired, operating temperatures, and other factors which may affect emissions.

-7.3.c.
-A description or listing of unit and control equipment data that shall be monitored and recorded during the test runs.

-7.3.d.
-A description of test methods and equipment that shall be employed with requests for approval of any variances to test method procedures or sampling equipment designs set forth under this Appendix.
+- 7.1.
+The owner or operator required to conduct tests and his test consultants shall become familiar with the requirements of 45CSR2 -"To Prevent and Control Particulate Air Pollution From Combustion of Fuel in Indirect Heat Exchangers", Reference Methods as contained in 40 CFR, Part 60, Appendix A and 45CSR16, and the requirements as delineated in this Appendix 45-2, including all forms, equations, and definitions.
+Questions of interpretation, applicability, or exception, shall be resolved with the Director Secretary or his designee prior to conducting the test. - 7.2.
+When a compliance test conducted in accordance with this Appendix 45-2 is required, the owner or operator of the affected unit(s) shall be notified in writing by the Director Secretary or his designee.
+The notice shall prescribe the following: - 7.2.a 7.2.1. the unit(s) to be tested; - 7.2.b.7.2.2. the identification number to be assigned to the test; - 7.2.e 7.2.3. the date by which the test is to be completed and the test report submitted; and - 7.2.d 7.2.d. the person, if other than the Director Secretary, to whom the test report is to be submitted, and with whom questions concerning the test procedure may be resolved.
+Test report forms for filing the results of the compliance test are available from the Division of Environmental Protection Secretary on request. - 7.3.
+At least thirty (30) days prior to each compliance test, or within such other time period as requested and approved by the Director Secretary, a test protocol shall be furnished to the Director Secretary for his review and approval and shall include as a minimum, the following information: - 7.3.a 7.3.1.
+Identification and description of the unit(s) that are to be tested. - 7.3.b 7.3.2.
+A discussion of the manner in which the unit(s) shall be operated during the test periods with respect to operating loads, representativeness of fuel(s) fired, operating temperatures, and other factors which may affect emissions. - 7.3.e 7.3.3.
+A description or listing of unit and control equipment data that shall be monitored and recorded during the test runs. - 7.3.d 7.3.4.
+A description of test methods and equipment that shall be employed with requests for approval of any variances to test method procedures or sampling equipment designs set forth under this Appendix 45-2. - 7.3.e-7.3.5.

-7.3.e.
 A drawing of the stack or duct sections where samples shall be taken showing distances to upstream and downstream gas flow disturbances or bends and changes in duct or stack cross sections.